oneapi-src/level-zero/doc/loader_api.md

 # Level Zero Loader APIs

 ## Introduction
 The Level Zero Loader will expose some additional APIs beyond what is defined in the Level Zero spec.
 The purpose of these APIs will generally be to access and set various loader configuration components.
-At the current time, only one such API exists.
-It's expected more will be added in the future, and they will be documented here.

 This document does not cover APIs specific to individual layers (ie. tracing) or APIs defined in the Level Zero spec.